cassandraoconnell/cassandraoconnell/README.md

-I’m a software engineer focused on well-architected and performance-optimized systems that are just as reliable as they are engaging.
-I love a technical challenge and thrive solving unique software problems.
-My code is clean and maintainable and I make sure to write coherent tests to accompany it. ⚡
+I'm a software engineer focused on building reliable and engaging web applications.

+I love taking on new technical challenges and thrive on solving unique software problems.
+I architect applications to be built on a solid foundation, ensuring they run smoothly at scale while allowing for quick iteration.
+My expertise lies in front-end software architecture and performance optimization, but I have experience writing code across the stack.⚡

 I love Rust, Typescript, React, and WebAssembly.
 I especially love putting all those things together!